streamnative/oxia/docs/oxia-key-sorting.md

 Having said that, Oxia assign some special meaning to the `/` character in keys.
 This is done in order to ensure efficient traversal of small portions of the key space.

-In the specific, Oxia ensure that keys with a common prefix and the same number of `/` segments are sorted in such a way that they are stored close to each other in the database.
+Specifically, Oxia ensures that keys with a common prefix and the same number of `/` segments are sorted in such a way that they are stored close to each other in the database.

 For example, if we are considering the following keys and the order in which they will be stored: